 Before, during, and after law school, Simpson has supported grassroots community organizing with her skills in fundraising and backend logistics.
-She is connected to the Durham Solidarity Center’s Freedom Fighter Bail Fund, which supported the activists who took down the Confederate monument in Durham, North Carolina in 2017.
-She was arrested in the Moral Monday protests in 2015, and subsequently represented her fellow arrestees in state criminal court on trespassing charges.
-She is Board Treasurer for the Southern Vision Alliance, a grassroots intermediary that supports leadership development and base-building work for social, racial, and environmental justice, along with gender equity, LGBTQ rights, and education justice in the U.S. South.
-She enjoys spending time outdoors with her husband and two children.
+She helped to found the Durham Solidarity Center’s Freedom Fighter Bail Fund, which supported the activists charged with taking down the Confederate monument in Durham, North Carolina in 2017.
+She was arrested in the Moral Monday protests in 2013, and subsequently represented her fellow arrestees in state criminal court on trespassing charges.
+She is Co-Chair of the Board of the Southern Vision Alliance, a grassroots intermediary that supports leadership development and base-building work for social, racial, and environmental justice, along with gender equity, LGBTQ rights, and education justice in the U.S. South.

 Kerwin Pittman, Community Organizer

 Kerwin Pittman was born in Germany, raised in Raleigh, and is the Founder and Executive Director of Recidivism Reduction Educational Program Services,Inc (RREPS), a nonprofit geared towards reducing the recidivism rate in North Carolina.
+He spent eleven and a half years in state prison before coming home on January 26, 2018.
 Serving as a voice for the voiceless, Pittman is a National Social Justice Activist, who advocates in the criminal justice field.
 As an author, Pittman penned the book “Love Yours: A Guide on How to Love Yourself,” a self-help book focused on self-empowerment through love of one’s self.
 Pittman sits on the State Re-Entry Council Collaborative, and the Racial Equity Task Force To Combat Structural Racism in the Criminal Justice System, both of which were created led by North Carolina’s Governor Roy Cooper.

 Aneesha Tucker is a junior at UNC-Chapel Hill double majoring in Women and Gender Studies and Health Policy and Management.
-Her interest in abolition and de-carceration was prompted by her engagement in the public school system in Charlotte, North Carolina, where she witnessed the over-policing of black communities and the school-to-prison pipeline.
-At UNC-CH, she is the policy executive chair of Criminal Justice Awareness and Action, a campus organization dedicated to building partnerships with community organizations and exposing how the criminal justice system is a consolidation of oppressive power.
-For this reason, she is excited to work with Emancipate NC so that she can help shift the narrative and reach liberation.
+Their interest in abolition and de-carceration was prompted by their engagement in the public school system in Charlotte, North Carolina, where they witnessed the over-policing of Black communities and the school-to-prison pipeline.
+At UNC-CH, they are the policy executive chair of Criminal Justice Awareness and Action, a campus organization dedicated to building partnerships with community organizations and exposing how the criminal justice system is a consolidation of oppressive power.
+For this reason, they are excited to work with Emancipate NC so that they can help shift the narrative and reach liberation.